griffinrobotics11666/GPRobotics_Base/README.md

+# Glendale Prep Robotics - Base Code

-# Road Runner Quickstart
+# Road Runner Quickstart Extension

-An example FTC project using [Road Runner](https://github.com/acmerobotics/road-runner). **Note:** Road Runner is in alpha and many of its APIs are incubating.
+Our team's code builds off of the Road Runner Quick Start: an example FTC project using [Road Runner](https://github.com/acmerobotics/road-runner). **Note:** Road Runner is in alpha and many of its APIs are incubating.

 ## Installation